February 5, 2013

 Recently, he has aligned himself with the agribusiness lobby and appealed to factory farming interests for support, telling them that he will try and slow down The HSUS’s advances in improving the treatment of farm animals.
 By attacking The HSUS, Berman and his organizations have given encouragement to others who profit from the status quo cruelty to animals—whether large-scale puppy mill operators, criminal cockfighters, the seal slaughter industry, horse slaughter profiteers, or others.

-Berman’s shadowy dealings have been exposed again and again by respected news organizations, including Bloomberg News, the Los Angeles Times, the New York Times, CBS, Harper’s, The San Francisco Chronicle.
+Berman’s shadowy dealings have been exposed again and again by respected news organizations, including The Boston Globe, Bloomberg News, the Los Angeles Times, the New York Times, CBS, Harper’s, The San Francisco Chronicle.
 The investigative program “60 Minutes” reported that Berman's nickname is “Dr. Evil.”

 Ultimately, those who finance Berman’s dirty tricks will be publicly revealed.
 America is not a nation of secrets.
 When that occurs, as it did with the tobacco apologists, Berman and his paymasters will recede further onto the fringes of America’s civic conversation.